+Tip: please ensure that the Dupont wires are connected tightly.

 2.7 Power Supply

 Here uses two 18650 lithium batteries (Figure 8) for the power supply.
 The 18650 lithium battery is a commonly used rechargeable battery with high energy density and long service life.
 They are typically used in portable electronic devices and power tools.